fysikteknologsektionen/ftek-monoplugin/README.md

 The project includes a [devcontainer](https://code.visualstudio.com/docs/remote/create-dev-container) configuration which contains all tools needed for development.
 To use this you need to install Docker (either CLI or [Docker Desktop](https://www.docker.com/products/docker-desktop/)), and the [remote development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) after which you can simply select "Clone Repository in Container Volume..." from the Remote Explorer tab.

 After starting the devcontainer, WordPress will be accessable at <http://localhost:8888> on your local machine.
+If you have not yet built any javascript files, WordPress will display an error in the browser at this stage.
+Running first `npm run start` or `npm run build` (see instructions [below](#getting-started)) should resolve the errors.

-You may log in by visiting <http://localhost:8888/wp-login.php> and entering the default credentials:
+You may log in to WordPress by visiting <http://localhost:8888/wp-login.php> and entering the default credentials:

 -   Username: `admin`
 -   Password: `password`

 ### Getting started

-Install npm and Composer dependencies (performed automatically when a devcontainer is first created):
+Before continuing you must install npm and Composer dependencies:

 ```console
 npm install